deva-prakash-j/java-interview-prep/spring/spring-core.md

 # Spring Core Concepts - A Comprehensive Guide

 Spring Framework is one of the most powerful and widely used frameworks in the Java ecosystem.
 It provides comprehensive infrastructure support for developing Java applications.
-Let's walk through the core concepts of Spring from the ground up to an expert level, tailored for a developer with 20+ years of experience.
+Let's walk through the core concepts of Spring from the ground up to an expert level.

 ---